20 DIY Ideas For An Outdoor Turtle Habitat [Turtle Paradise]

 20 DIY Outdoor Turtle Habitat

-1. Natural turtle Outdoor Haven
+1. Natural Turtle Outdoor Haven

-| Materials | Wooden fence, wire net, stones, sands, pond liners, water filter, branches, leaves, oysters, etc |
+| Materials | Wooden fence, wire net, stones, sands, pond liners (my pick: 10x15 FT 20 Mil HDPE pond liner), water filter, branches, leaves, oysters, etc |

 | Difficulty level | Moderate |